ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Phenology
 ^^^^^^^^^^^^^^^^

-CLM4.5CN includes evergreen, seasonally deciduous (responding to changes in day length), and stress deciduous (responding to changes in temperature and/or soil moisture) phenology algorithms (Chapter 14).
-In CLM4.5CNcrop we have added the AgroIBIS crop phenology algorithm, consisting of three distinct phases.
+CLM5-BGC includes evergreen, seasonally deciduous (responding to changes in day length), and stress deciduous (responding to changes in temperature and/or soil moisture) phenology algorithms (Chapter :numref:`rst_Vegetation Phenology and Turnover`).
+CLM5-BGC-crop uses the AgroIBIS crop phenology algorithm, consisting of three distinct phases.

 Phase 1 starts at planting and ends with leaf emergence, phase 2